Yagasaki7K/theme-terminal/README.md

 7. Select your profile on left side
 8. In "Additional settings", select "Appearance"
 9. Go in "Color scheme" and select your theme and ENJOY!

+## How to enable Retro terminal effect?
+1. Open Windows Terminal
+2. Open "Menu" and Click on "Settings" OR You can press Ctrl+,
+3. Select your profile on left side
+4. Search for "Retro terminal effects"
+5. Enable it and ENJOY!

 ## Evangelion 00 (EVA-00)
 ![image](https://github.com/user-attachments/assets/3ef866a0-6456-441b-9f53-103f96643a27)